cisco/mindmeld/source/blueprints/hr_assistant.rst

     Fitting intent classifier: domain='salary'
-    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 96.64%, params: {'C': 1000, 'kernel': 'rbf'}
+    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 98.00%, params: {'C': 0.5, 'kernel': 'linear'}

 Similar options are available for inspecting and experimenting with the Entity Recognizer and other NLP classifiers as well.
 Finding the optimal machine learning settings is an iterative process involving several rounds of parameter tuning, testing, and error analysis.
 Refer to the :doc:`NaturalLanguageProcessor <../userguide/nlp>` in the user guide for more about training, tuning, and evaluating the various MindMeld classifiers.

 Inspect the role classifiers
 """"""""""""""""""""""""""""

 The HR assistant does not make use of the role classifiers.
-For an examaple of inspecting the role classifiers please visit the home assistant application blueprint.
+For an example of inspecting the role classifiers please visit the home assistant application blueprint.

 Inspect the configuration
 """""""""""""""""""""""""